Woodward Park City with Kids: Action Sports, Foam Pits, and Indoor Thrills

 If you have multiple kids at different skill levels, the variety of activities at Woodward means everyone can find their thing.
 Maybe one kid gravitates toward the trampolines while another falls in love with skateboarding and a third spends the entire session doing foam pit jumps.
 The facility is big enough that everyone can pursue their own interests while still being in the same general area.
 Just establish meeting points and check-in times so nobody gets lost in the excitement.

 Consider combining your Woodward visit with other Park City activities for a full and varied day.
 Morning at Woodward followed by an afternoon on Main Street for lunch and gallery browsing creates a nice balance of active and chill.
-Or do Woodward in the afternoon after a morning hike or ski session for a day that covers both mountain outdoor activities and indoor action sports.
+Or do Woodward in the afternoon after a morning ski session in winter or a Swaner Preserve walk in summer.
 However you fit it in, Woodward Park City is one of those attractions that delivers on its promise and leaves kids already negotiating when they can come back for more.
 Every single family I have recommended it to has come back raving about it.
-Comfortable hiking shoes are non-negotiable for the trails.
-A good pair of kids headphones will keep everyone happy during travel days.
-Do not forget the sunscreen - the UV at altitude is stronger than you think.
+Comfortable hiking shoes are non-negotiable for the outdoor trails.
+A good pair of kids' headphones will keep everyone happy during travel days.
+Do not forget the sunscreen for outdoor sessions - the UV at altitude is stronger than you think, and reef-safe mineral matters even up here because runoff goes downstream.